MrAirspace/airspace-charts/README.md

 For rendering performance reasons, topographic features are plotted for upper and medium zoom levels only, though this can be changed by the user in the 'style.json' file.

+For a step-by-step guide how to go from chart files provided in this repository to actually mapping it in BlueSky, please refer to 'Instructions.txt'.
+This has been tested on Linux, on Windows OS it might be recommended to use Windows Subsystem for Linux (WSL).

 Examples of charts:
 1. 'Approach plate' style: